 Hi!
 My name is Amy, and I’m from 180 Days of Reading.
 I am a Reading Specialist and former kindergarten teacher with a first grader at home.
 Some days I feel like I eat, sleep, and breathe spelling patterns.
 I hit a wall at home with my first grader and spelling homework this year.
 I was tired of the “write your words three times each”

 Hi everyone!
-I’m Princess Netherly from Teaching, Love, Cupcakes and I’m excited to be a guest blogger today!
-Today I’m going to give you a quick tutorial with screen shots of three resources I use for parent-teacher communication that will help keep you organized.
-If you’re like me the last thing you want is more paper to keep up with.
-I don’t know any teacher
+I’m Princess Netherly from Teaching, Love, Cupcakes, and I’m excited to be a guest blogger today!
+Today, I’m going to give you a quick tutorial, with screen shots, of three resources I use for parent-teacher communication that will help keep you organized.
+If you’re like me, then the last thing you want is more paper to keep up with.
+I don’t know any

 Hi, Everyone!
 I’m Lessia from I am Bullyproof Music.
 Thanks so much to Rachel Lynette for inviting me back.
 Such an honor!
 Here’s hoping my tips inspire one and all.
 Teachers frame ideas for students daily.
 Videography is a natural next step.
 By making lessons visual and personal, we can make them truly memorable.
 Biggest piece of advice: Don’t sweat the small stuff.
 Focus on hearts and minds.